Special Educational Needs and Disability Information Report

 For your child this would mean:

-- Progress is tracked on a termly basis to identify children who are making less than expected progress and who would benefit from some Wave 2 intervention
+Progress is tracked on a termly basis to identify children who are making less than expected progress and who would benefit from some additional intervention

-This group work is designed to ‘boost’ children’s progress within a specific subject.
+This group work is designed to ‘boost’ children’s progress within a specific subject and help them catch up within an area of need.

 For your child this would mean: